urgdog/urg.systems/thonks/new-home.md

 ## internet bonus power infosec like u mean it
 - Physical layer > all: don't forget lockboxes, rekeying (hidey combo locks are great!)
-- change locks!
-4 reals! u never kno who has key from be4!
+- change locks! for reals! u never kno who has key from befor!
 - surveillance cams is very helpful - can make good pece of mind and also general 'ups guy was here oh good'
 - Wi-Fi segmentation + VLANs = protec ur important shit, and dont